Darius662/WindowsScripts/README.md

   - These typically appear when accounts or groups that previously had permissions no longer exist
   - The script will display a yellow message when skipping a SID
   - If you need to include these legacy SIDs for some reason, use `-SkipSIDs:$false`
+- User account handling:
+  - Individual user accounts are skipped by default, focusing only on group permissions
+  - This helps maintain a cleaner permission structure on the target system
+  - The script uses heuristics to identify user accounts vs. groups (naming patterns, etc.)
+  - If you need to include individual user permissions, use `-SkipUsers:$false`
+- Error handling:
+  - The script gracefully handles unmappable identity references (accounts/groups that don't exist on the target system)
+  - When an identity can't be mapped, the script will display a yellow warning message and continue processing other permissions
+  - This prevents the script from failing when encountering invalid or non-existent accounts